 Finally, I watched Engine 2, which offers some very helpful advice on just how to shift away from our habitual eating into the plant-based diets that are clearly so much more healthy.

+Then, there are the stores we frequent.
 Today, I went to a drug store around the corner from my home, to pick up a few things.
 While I was there, I walked through their “food” aisle.
 LOTS of nuts — almost all of which were heavily doused with salt.
 Many of which were also slathered with sugar or honey, or “honey-cinnamon”.
 I found ONE bag of plain almonds, where the ingredients just read “almonds”.
 One.
 On the other side of the aisle, there were canned foods – most of which were laden with salt, sugar, and in some cases a bunch of other chemicals, including thickeners made of the dreaded wheat.
 Soups?
 Same thing.
 I found ONE can of lentil soup that had lentils, water, some vegetables and salt…..but it listed “artificial flavorings” — which could be just about anything.
 Then there were rows and rows of cookies and crackers.
 Chips.
 Pretzels.
 Two rows of cereals, all of which were sugar-laden.
 Even the so-called “healthy” cereals like Special K are filled with sugar.
 Even something that should be simple – like Rice Krispies, is filled with sugar.
-Wheat Belly, a website that discusses the problems with the wheat products in our country actually had a blog today about the cereals of America.
+Wheat Belly, a website that discusses the problems with the wheat products in our country actually had a blog about the cereals of America.